jaegertracing/documentation/content/docs/next-release/sampling.md

 Adaptive sampling works in the Jaeger collector by observing the spans received from services and recalculating sampling probabilities for each service/endpoint combination to ensure that the volume of collected traces matches `--sampling.target-samples-per-second`.
 When a new service or endpoint is detected, it is initially sampled with `--sampling.initial-sampling-probability` until enough data is collected to calculate the rate appropriate for the traffic going through the endpoint.

 Adaptive sampling requires a storage backend to store the observed traffic data and computed probabilities.
-At the moment only Cassandra is supported as sampling backend.
+At the moment Cassandra and memory(all-in-one) are supported as sampling backend.
 We are seeking help in implementing support for other backends (https://github.com/jaegertracing/jaeger/issues/3305).